tkasarla/tkasarla.github.io/more.md

 - Braiding Sweetgrass, _Robin Wall Kimmerer_
 - Deep Work, _Cal Newport_
 - The Emperor of All Maladies; The Gene, _Siddhartha Mukherjee_
-- The Simpsons and their Mathematical Secrets, _Simon Singh_; I'd recommend this the most if you like Math humor in a TV show.
+- The Simpsons and their Mathematical Secrets, _Simon Singh_; I'd recommend this the most if you like [math humor in a TV show](https://www.theguardian.com/tv-and-radio/2013/sep/22/the-simpsons-secret-formula-maths-simon-singh).
 - Endurance, _Scott Kelly_
+- What If?, _Randall Munroe_
+- Lean In, _Sheryl Sandberg_

 ### Essays